Bettensor/bettensor/docs/mining.md

 >[!WARNING]
-> This guide is being updated to use the new interfaces.
-Please ignore any references to the Central Server Interface, for the time being.
-This functionality is still being developed and will be available in the near future.
+> The Central Server interface is currently in development, please use the Local Interface for now.
+We will update this guide with instructions for the new interface when it is production ready.

 Clone the Bettensor repository and install the required dependencies: